Always & Forever (Eternal album)

 Always & Forever is the debut studio album by British girl group Eternal.
-It was released through EMI on 29 November 1993 before Louise Nurding left to embark on a solo career prior to the release of the follow up album, Power of a Woman (1995).
+It was released through EMI on 29 November 1993 and is the only studio album by Eternal to feature Louise Nurding, who left the group to embark on a solo career prior to the release of their follow-up album, Power of a Woman (1995).
 The album became a commercial success, spending 63 weeks in the top 40 of the UK Albums Chart, selling over one million copies in the UK alone and yielding six hit singles.
 As of 1997, the album had sold over four million copies worldwide.
-In June 2019, Always & Forever was ranked at number 15 on the Official Charts Company's Top 40 biggest girl band studio albums of the last 25 years.
+In June 2019, Always & Forever was ranked at number 15 on the Official Charts Company's "top 40 biggest girl band studio albums of the last 25 years" list.

+The album's title comes from a line in "Oh Baby I...".

 Single releases

 Always & Forever yielded six top 20 singles, two of which reached top 5: "Stay" and "Oh Baby I...".
 "Stay" was the first single to be released from the album, peaking at No. 4 in the UK Singles Chart.
 This was followed by "Save Our Love" and "Just A Step From Heaven", both of which peaked at No. 8.
 "So Good" was the next single, peaking at No. 13, followed by "Oh Baby I..." which reached No. 4.
 "Crazy" was the final single released from the album, peaking at No. 15 in the UK Singles Chart.